 A blown-off or damaged shingle might not seem like a big deal right away, but if you don’t put repairing it at the top of your task list, you risk damage to the rest of your roof and even the inside of your home.

 While we always recommend using a qualified roofing contractor, identifying and replacing damaged or missing shingles is fairly DIY-friendly.
-Before we learn how to replace shingles that have blown off, let’s learn how to spot a missing shingle.
+In addition to learning how to replace blown off shingles, let’s take a look at:

 How to Spot a Missing Shingle